DataDog/documentation/content/en/logs/guide/logs-monitors-on-volumes.md

 ## Monitor indexed logs with fixed threshold

-Get notified at any moment if the indexed log volumes in any scope (`service`, `availibility-zone`, etc...) of your infrastructure are growing unexpectedly:
+Get notified if the indexed log volumes in any scope (`service`, `availibility-zone`, etc...) of your infrastructure are growing unexpectedly:

 1. Go to the [Datadog Log Explorer][1] view
 2. Build a [search query][2] that represents the volume to monitor.